Ernst Hanfstaengl

-Ernst Franz Sedgwick Hanfstaengl ([ˈɛʁnst hanfˈʃtɛŋl̩]; 2 February 1887 – 6 November 1975) was a German-American businessman and close friend of Adolf Hitler.
+Ernst Franz Sedgwick Hanfstaengl ([ˈɛʁnst hanfˈʃtɛŋl̩]; 2 February 1887 – 6 November 1975) was a German American businessman and close friend of Adolf Hitler.
 He eventually fell out of favour with Hitler and defected from Nazi Germany to the United States.
 He later worked for Franklin D. Roosevelt and was once engaged to the author Djuna Barnes.

 Early life and education

-Ernst Hanfstaengl, nicknamed "Putzi", was born in Munich, Bavaria, Germany, the son of a German art publisher, Edgar Hanfstaengl, and an American mother.
-He spent most of his early years in Germany and later moved to the United States.
-His mother was Katharine Wilhelmina Heine, daughter of Wilhelm Heine, a cousin of American Civil War Union Army general John Sedgwick.
+Hanfstaengl, nicknamed "Putzi", was born in Munich, Bavaria, Germany, the son of a German art publisher, Edgar Hanfstaengl, and American Katharine Wilhelmina Heine, daughter of Wilhelm Heine and Katherine Whetton Sedgwick, a cousin of American Civil War Union Army general John Sedgwick.
 His godfather was Duke Ernst II of Saxe-Coburg and Gotha.
 He had an elder sister, Erna, two elder brothers Edgar and Egon, and a younger brother Erwine.

-He attended Harvard University and became acquainted with Walter Lippmann and John Reed.
+Hanfstaengl spent most of his early years in Germany and later moved to the United States, where he attended Harvard College and became acquainted with Walter Lippmann and John Reed.
 A gifted pianist, he composed several songs for Harvard's football team.
 He graduated in 1909.

-He moved to New York City and took over the management of the American branch of his father's business, the Franz Hanfstaengl Fine Arts Publishing House.
-Many mornings he would practice on the piano at the Harvard Club of New York, where he became acquainted with both Franklin and Theodore Roosevelt.
-Among his circle of acquaintances were the newspaper baron William Randolph Hearst, author Djuna Barnes (to whom he was engaged), and actor Charlie Chaplin.
+He moved to New York City, where he took over the management of the American branch of his father's business, the Franz Hanfstaengl Fine Arts Publishing House.
+Many mornings he would practice on the piano at the Harvard Club of New York City, where he became acquainted with both Franklin and Theodore Roosevelt.
+Among his circle of acquaintances were the newspaper baron William Randolph Hearst, author Djuna Barnes, to whom he was engaged, and actor Charlie Chaplin.

-Upon the outbreak of World War I, he asked the German military attaché in New York Franz von Papen to smuggle him back to Germany.
-Slightly baffled by the proposal, the attaché refused and Hanfstaengl remained in the U.S. during the war.
+At the outbreak of World War I, he asked the German military attaché in New York City, Franz von Papen, to smuggle him back to Germany.
+Slightly baffled by the proposal, the attaché refused, and Hanfstaengl remained in the U.S. during the war.
 After 1917, the American branch of the family business was confiscated as enemy property.